 Today’s project is very similar to the Stained Glass Easter Eggs I made a while back, just with a pumpkin-y twist.
 I love using alcohol inks on glass to achieve a watercolor/stained glass effect.
 The technique is incredibly simple, and produces such pretty results.
-You can make these mason jar pumpkin luminaries in minutes!
+You can make these pumpkin luminary mason jars in minutes!

 I found these cute mason jars at the store, and their squat profile reminded me of pumpkins.
-I will link to all of my supplies at the end of the post, if you would like to make a set of your own.
+I will link to all of my supplies below if you would like to make a set of your own.

 I basically followed the same process as the stained glass eggs to create these pumpkins.
 I added a drop of alcohol ink and sprayed it with canned air to spread the color out.
 I repeated with different colors until the jars were covered in shades of yellow and orange.
 I considered spray painting the lids or wrapping them with jute, but decided against it.
 The plain lids will go nicely with the galvanized metal that will also be a part of my Fall mantel.
 Whether you choose to embellish the lids or not is up to your personal taste.